Solved! Why Is My Washing Machine Not Filling With Water, and How Do I Fix It?

 There may be an issue with the selector switch or water level switch.

 Similarly, newer models of washing machines have a sensor that tells them when the water gets to a certain level and forces the machine to stop filling.
-If the water level switch isn’t working, it could be wrongly telling your machine that the water is at too high a level to fill, even if no water is in the unit.
+If the water level switch isn’t working, it could be wrongly telling the machine that the water is at too high a level to fill, even if no water is in the unit.

 The timer or electronic controls could be malfunctioning.

-When your washing machine water is not filling, it may be necessary to check the machine’s timer or electronic controls.
+When the washing machine water is not filling, it may be necessary to check the machine’s timer or electronic controls.
 The timer and electronic controls are what signal the water inlet valve to open and let water in: specifically, the electrical contacts run by a cam assembly, which is powered by a timer motor.
 If any of these elements aren’t working correctly, the washing machine won’t receive the signal to fill up the basin with water.

 An experienced appliance repair technician can diagnose and fix your washing machine’s problem.